 These three layers map directly to the tiered approach discussed earlier in the Learning and Behaviour section.
 For example, in the PBL framework, Tier 1 is differentiated and explicit teaching for all students, Tier 2 is focussed teaching for identified students and Tier 3 is intensive teaching for a small number of students.
 Each layer provides progressively more personalised supports for students.

-Every classroom in our school uses the PBL Expectations Matrix, illustrated below, as a basis for developing their behaviour standards.
-Using this matrix, the class teacher works with all students to explain exactly what each of the expectations look, sound and feel like in their classroom.
-The completed matrix is on display in every classroom, used as the basis of teaching expectations throughout the year and revisited regularly to address any new or emerging issues.